Cyanistic/mpdtrackr/README.md

 ## Features

-- Keeps track of which songs are playing, how long they have been playing each day, and maintains historical playtime data to view trends over time.
+- Keeps track of which songs are playing, how long they have been playing each day, and maintains historical playtime data to view trends over time
-- Prints database of stats to stdout
+- Displays listening statistics directly in the terminal for easy access and analysis
-  - Stats can be grouped by time periods such as day, week, month, year, and all-time
+  - Allows users to group stats by time periods (day, week, month, year, all-time) and different fields (artist, album, title, genre)
-  - Stats can also be sorted in by multiple parameters
+  - Permits sorting of statistics based on multiple criteria for in-depth analysis
-- Easily transfer stats across devices using software like [syncthing](https://syncthing.net/) due to the fact that stats are saved in a SQLite database
+- Facilitates hassle-free transfer of stats across devices using an SQLite database, compatible with tools like [syncthing](https://syncthing.net/)

 ## Getting Started